My Piano Set; “Love Potion No. 9;” COGNOSCENTI Potion No. 44.

 And for the encore:

-Picture This (1978) Blondie
+Picture This (1978) by Blondie.

 So, I’ve I made sure to have each song fully imprinted before moving on.
 As 2023 comes to a close, I’ve got the four songs I listed above well in hand.
 The Blondie encore is a personal favorite from my 2022 set that I knew I’d be able to re-learn quickly.
-I added it to this current set as a cool-down after rollicking through Police & Thieves.
+I added it to this current set as post-set cool-down after rollicking through Police & Thieves.

 There’s an excellent jazz vocal version of Police & Thieves by Jamaican-London soul singer Zara McFarlane from her 2013 album If You Knew Her.